 Plan a project and estimate its cost and completion date.

 Scrum is empirical.
 How can predictions be made, risk be controlled, and progress be tracked using Scrum.
 Discussion starts with “Done and Undone” and continues with Quality Assurance in Scrum.

 Scrum works great with one team.
 It also works better than anything else for projects or product releases that involve hundreds or thousands of globally dispersed team members.
 How is scaling best accomplished using Scrum?

 The fee includes:

 The Scrum.org Professional Scrum Master is a prestige certification that has two levels of certification: PSM I and PSM II.
 When you take this course you will receive a voucher to take the PSM I assessment.
+The exam is taken online after the course.
 The cost of the first attempt is included in the price of the PSM class.

 Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Master (PSM).
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.

 New Holistic Approach to Modern IT to be Presented at DevOps Connect Event in Dallas.